zentrocdot/Bash/Transparent_Proxy/README.md

 2. Checks if DNS over Tor is working
 3. Checks if DNS in general is working
 4. Checks if the Tor exit node is valid
 5. Shows the geolocation data of the IP

+<p align="justify">At the end of the tests, the script reports whether the tests have all been passed or not.</p>

 ## General note